 Let me share a beautiful story about the leadership of the Holy Spirit in the lives of Isaac and Rebekah in Genesis 24.
 Abraham’s wife Sarah had died, and he sent his servant to find a bride for his son Isaac.
 The servant found Rebecca.
 But look what author Jonathan Cahn reveals in Book of Mysteries:

-What powerful revelation!
+What a powerful revelation!
 Like Rebekah’s journey, our journey is also secured.
 Let’s yield to the Holy Spirit who leads us with intention even when all looks bleak.
 Surely, our lives have an expected end (Jer.
-29:11).
+29:11)

 Even when we are discontent, the Bible reveals why we can be at peace: “It is written: ‘Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him.’
 But God has revealed them to us through His Spirit.
 For the Spirit searches all things, yes, the deep things of God” (1 Cor.
 2:9-10).
 Yes!
 Yes!
 What we don’t know, God reveals to His Spirit – our Guide – who resides within us.
 Our answers lie within.
 A friend recently spoke of her life and how well she is now doing in Christ: “I don’t know how I got here.”
 Well, I do; she has been led with intention and purpose.